PRESENTATIONS, WORKSHOPS & READINGS

 I Have A Theory About Learning, New Jersey City University, June 3, 2014, Summer Faculty Institute on Learning Technologies

-Keynote talk on learning theory that is emerging from current technologies; 2-hour workshop on finding and bringing Open Educational Resources (OER) into courses, focusing on open textbooks and open courseware.
+Keynote talk on learning theory that is emerging from current technologies; a 2-hour workshop on finding and bringing Open Educational Resources (OER) into courses, focusing on open textbooks and open courseware.

 Technical Writing Across Disciplines, 15th Annual New Jersey Writing Alliance Conference NJWA), May 29, 2014